Does Market Timing Work, or Is It Just a Wild Goose Chase?

 It’s Up to You How to Invest and Whether to Try Market Timing

 Ultimately, it’s up to you how you want to invest in the stock market.
 You can be an active investor who picks individual stocks and tries to time the market, or you could be a passive investor who uses index funds to invest for the long-term.

 You can also do a mix of the two.
 For example, you can passively invest 95 percent of your investments.
 Then you can use the other five percent for crazy bets that could make you rich or end up losing everything.
 Just make sure that the five percent you’re making crazy bets with isn’t needed to reach your long-term goals.

 Regardless of how you choose to invest, make sure to educate yourself about all of the risks involved.
-If this all sounds way too complicated for you, it can also be helpful to meet with a financial adviser or sign up for investment services offered by providers like MarketRiders and Betterment to come up with an investment plan that works best for you.
+If this all sounds way too complicated for you, it can also be helpful to meet with a financial adviser or sign up for investment services offered by providers like Betterment to come up with an investment plan that works best for you.